abhishekmishra/nanograd-lua/Notes.md

   rule, till we reach the leaf nodes, and all nodes have their gradient/ derivative applied.

-## 6.1.
-Change Values of Inputs to Change Loss
+# 7. Part 5: Single Optimization Step: Nudge Inputs to Change Loss

 * Now that we know the gradients at each input, we can verify that when we change the inputs by a small amount **nudge it**, then we can creat a small